-03/06/2021 - Philippe Wahl (Chairman and CEO, Le Groupe La Poste) & Masaki Sakuyama (Special Advisor, Mitsubishi Electric Corporation) - co-Chairs of the EU-Japan Business Round Table - issue a statement on the outcome of the 2021 EU-Japan Summit.
+19/05/2022 – Philippe Wahl (Chairman and CEO, Le Groupe La Poste) & Masaki Sakuyama (Senior Corporate Advisor, Mitsubishi Electric Corporation) - co-Chairs of the EU-Japan Business Round Table - issue a statement on the outcome of the 28th EU-Japan Summit.

-The statement was prepared by Le Groupe La Poste and Mitsubishi Electric Corporation with the assistance of the BRT Secretariat.
-It contains the BRT co-Chairs' reaction to the outcome of the 27 May 2021 EU-Japan Summit and the content of the Summit's official "Joint Statement" and "Towards a Green Alliance" statement.
+The statement was prepared by Le Groupe La Poste and Mitsubishi Electric Corporation.
+It contains the BRT co-Chairs' reaction to the outcome of the 12 May 2022 EU-Japan Summit and the content of the Summit's official "Joint Statement" and "Japan-EU Digital Partnership" statement.

 July 2021 - The July edition of Eurobiz Japan includes an interview with / profile of Masaki Sakuyama, co-chairman of the EU–Japan Business Round Table, chairman of Mitsubishi Electric Corporation.